Best Solar Design Software in India for 2026

 5. OpenSolar

 OpenSolar is the only free solar design software option on this list.
 Version 3.0, released in late 2025, expanded from a design tool into an integrated platform with CRM, pipeline management, and proposal generation.
 It is free to use because OpenSolar earns revenue through hardware and financing partnerships rather than subscriptions.
-For small Indian residential installers doing fewer than 20 projects per month who need to get professional proposals out without a software budget, OpenSolar is a legitimate starting point.
+For small Indian residential installers who need to get professional proposals out without a software budget, OpenSolar is a legitimate starting point.

 The limitations become material as volume grows.
 India-specific compliance parameters (PM Surya Ghar, ALMM, DISCOM formats) require manual configuration.
 Automated BOE is not a native feature.
 The roadmap is influenced by partner hardware integrations rather than purely by EPC operational needs.
-For EPCs scaling past 20 to 25 projects per month, the manual overhead of OpenSolar's India customisation typically justifies switching to a purpose-built platform.
+For EPCs scaling rapidly, the manual overhead of OpenSolar's India customisation typically justifies switching to a purpose-built platform.

 Strengths